Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: Bound states for multiple giant atoms

 \subsection{Topological metaband structures for bound states}

-As shown in the previous subsection, a chain of identical dressed giant atoms with equal coupling strength at each connection point, can be described by normal 1D tight-binding model in the strong coupling regime.
-Since the photon-mediated interactions between atoms are highly tunable via designing the layout of the connection points and the strengths of atom-resonator couplings at these points, one can construct a wide variety of models of coupled spins to produce nontrivial many-body phases, which may become an attractive avenue in quantum simulation.
-Here, as an example, we provide a proposal to construct a topological spin chain described by the SSH model \cite{Su-PRL1979} based on manipulating dressed-state excitations of a 1D chain of separate giant atoms.
+In this subsection, we further provide a proposal to construct a topological spin chain described by the SSH model \cite{Su-PRL1979} based on manipulating dressed-state excitations.
 This 1D toy model can be used to understand some of the fundamental ideas of topological physics \cite{Hasan-RMP2010,Qi-RMP2011,Haldane-PRL2008,Ozawa-RMP2019}, particularly in low-dimensional systems \cite{Meier-NatureComm2016,Lohse-NaturePhy2016,Nakajima-NaturePhy2016}.

-As schematically shown in Fig.~\ref{TopArraySe}A, a 1D chain of $N_a$ atoms is coupled to the resonator array, with each pair of neighboring atoms in a separate configuration.
-The distance parameters $\Delta n$ and $\Delta m$ are defined in Sec.~\ref{TSA} (In Fig.~\ref{TopArraySe}A, we take $\Delta n=2$ and $\Delta m=1$ as an example.).
+As schematically shown in Fig.~\ref{TopArraySe}A, a 1D chain of $N_\mathrm{a}$ atoms is coupled to the resonator array, with each pair of neighboring atoms in a separate configuration (see Fig.~\ref{TopArraySe}A).
 The two atoms in a unit cell are labelled as A and B. For the A (B) atom, the coupling strengths at the left and right connection points are $g$ ($\mu g$) and $\mu g$ ($g$), respectively. $\mu$ is a dimensionless positive coefficient.
 Again, in the regime $g\gg J$, the interactions induced by BS photons between different atoms are dipole-dipole-like coupling.
 We also assume that ${\tilde g}^{-\Delta n}\ll\mu$ and $\delta=0$ are satisfied.
 Thus the strengths of nearest-neighbor coupling are $|U^{(1)}_{\beta}|\simeq{\mu^2 \tilde{g}^{1-{\Delta m}}J}/{(1+\mu^2)^{(\Delta m+1)/2}}$ (for hopping within the unit cell) and $|U^{(2)}_{\beta}|\simeq{\tilde{g}^{1-{\Delta m}}J}/{(1+\mu^2)^{(\Delta m+1)/2}}$ (for hopping connecting neighboring unit cells), respectively.
 Moreover, the ratio of nearest-neighbor coupling to next-nearest-neighbor can be much less than $1$, so that the tight-binding approximation is valid.
 As a result, we obtained a topological dressed-atom array described by the SSH model \cite{Su-PRL1979}

 By assuming periodic boundary conditions, one can obtain the corresponding metabands formed by the atom-photon dressed states

 where $K\in [-\pi,\pi]$ is the wave vector.
 From this dispersion relation, one can find that when $\mu\neq 1$ (i.e., $|U^{(1)}_{\beta}|\neq|U^{(2)}_{\beta}|$, note that $|U^{(1)}_{\beta}/U^{(2)}_{\beta}|\simeq\mu^2$ in the strong coupling regime), the spectrum is gapped and forms two symmetric bands centered about the reference frequency $E_{\beta}\simeq\beta\sqrt{1+\mu^2}g$ (the BS energy for a single giant atom), with the spectrum width and band gap